 Our favorite hotels in Cancun are:

-- Cancun Moon Palace – Fun atmoshpere on Cancun’s South Shore, luxury accommodation yet laid back vibe.
+- Cancun Moon Palace – Fun atmosphere on Cancun’s South Shore, luxury accommodations yet laid back vibe.

 Famous for the ancient ruins of Tulum.
 While these ruins aren’t our favourite in Mexico, they do have the most awe-inspiring setting of all the Mexican ruins.
 Sitting atop high cliffs on the Caribbean Sea, the Mayans of Tulum had the best view in the house.
 What makes Tulum popular to tourists besides day trips to the ruins, is its stretch of white sandy beaches.

 The resorts along its turquoise waters are quieter than the other resort areas making for a more off-the-beaten-path vacation than the busier cities of Cancun or Playa del Carmen.
 If you want to explore Cenotes, this is the place to do it, Tulum has a high concentration of these breathtaking underground sinkholes.
 Read more: Cenotes in Photos – Discover Mexico’s Extraordinary Underground Caves

 One of our first proper scuba diving trips was to Cozumel and with good reason.
 This island has some of the best diving in the world within its waters.
 Don’t worry if you are not a diver, you can go snorkeling as well.
 Many people visit Cozumel on a day trip from Cancun or Playa del Carmen, but staying on this island truly has a Caribbean vibe.
 There are all-inclusive resorts on Cozumel, some small Mayan ruins, and plenty of beaches.
 The downtown markets are a fun place to shop and like many Mexican tourist destinations, there’s plenty of nightlife and dining.
 Read more: The Best Cancun Day Trips